GuillaumeAI/gia-thumbsup/.github/ISSUE_TEMPLATE/installation.md

 ---
 name: Installation issues
-about: Any problem installing Thumbsup?
+about: Any problem installing GIA-GAL?
 labels: installation
 ---

-If trying to install Thumbsup locally:
+If trying to install GIA-GAL (Thumbsup) locally:

 ```
 Thumbsup version: __________